Department of Career Technical Education & Professional Studies

 FCS 354 Career Paths in Human Sciences (3)

 This course explores various career pathways such as Cooperative Extension, human resources, possibilities in education systems, and more.
-Students will also examine the history of human sciences and how the broad-based FCS curriculum prepares them for a number of career pathways.
+Students will also examine the history of human sciences and how the broad-based FCS curriculum prepares them for several career pathways.
+The course includes 30 field experience hours that will introduce human sciences concentration majors to various career opportunities in the field.

 FCS 355 Family Life Education (WI) (3)